-Some recipients of Social Security Disability (SSDI) are hesitant to work because they're unsure how it will affect their disability payments.
+Some recipients of Social Security disability insurance (SSDI) are hesitant to work because they're unsure how it will affect their disability payments.
 While this reluctance is understandable, Social Security has special rules that allow people to continue to receive their full monthly benefit while trying out a part-time or even full-time job.
 Understanding these rules before seeking employment will help you make sure you're not jeopardizing needed disability payments.

 The Trial Work Period (TWP) is designed to allow SSDI recipients to experiment with working while still receiving their full monthly benefit.
 It consists of a total of nine months, not necessarily consecutive, over a 60-month period.
 During these nine months, a person may earn an unlimited amount without lowering their monthly cash benefit.
 The TWP was developed many years ago to encourage disability recipients to go back to work when they can.

-All of your monthly earnings before taxes apply to the TWP threshold, but you can deduct impairment-related work expenses that you pay for out-of-pocket (such as service animal-related costs, medical supplies, or job coaching).
+All of your monthly earnings before taxes apply to the $1,050 TWP threshold, but you can deduct impairment-related work expenses that you pay for out-of-pocket (such as service animal-related costs, medical supplies, or job coaching).
 Keep receipts of your impairment-related expenses so that Social Security can total your earnings accurately.

 In addition, it is essential to inform your local Social Security office of your earnings for each month you work while receiving benefits.
 Send a certified letter with a copy of your pay stubs and any impairment-related work expenses by the 10th of the month after a month in which you work.
-Failure to do so may result in your benefits being terminated.
+Failure to do so may result in your benefits' being terminated.

-For those concerned that a TWP could lead to their benefits being terminated through a Continuing Disability Review (CDR), it should be noted that CDRs are generally conducted randomly by Social Security.
+For those concerned that a TWP could lead to their benefits being terminated when Social Security conducts a Continuing Disability Review (CDR), it should be noted that CDRs are generally conducted randomly by Social Security.
 While it's possible for a CDR to occur during a Trial Work Period (or at any other time), a TWP by itself is not likely to raise a red flag with Social Security.
 If you do have a review, Social Security will look at your medical records, but not your trial work, to see if you are still disabled.

 If you earn over SGA in any month during the EPE, you'll lose that month's entire benefit, a situation sometimes referred to as the "cash cliff."
 This will also cause Social Security to find that your disability has "ceased."
-Once that happens, you will be paid in full for that month and an additional two-month grace period before benefits terminate.
+Once that happens, you will be paid in full for that month and an additional two-month grace period, before benefits terminate.

 An example may help clarify how the TWP and EPE function in practice.